demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-generate-trace-for-session

 ***
-Generate a trace for a session
+Generate a trace for a session.

 #### Base Command